Degenerate art: Fate of the artists and their work

 Other artists remained in internal exile.
-Otto Dix retreated to the countryside to paint unpeopled landscapes in a meticulous style that would not provoke the authorities.
+Otto Dix was dismissed from his professorship in Dresden in 1933.
+He then retreated to the countryside to paint unpeopled landscapes in a meticulous style that would not provoke the authorities.
 The Reichskulturkammer forbade artists such as Edgar Ende and Emil Nolde from purchasing painting materials.
 Those who remained in Germany were forbidden to work at universities and were subject to surprise raids by the Gestapo in order to ensure that they were not violating the ban on producing artwork; Nolde secretly carried on painting, but using only watercolors (so as not to be betrayed by the telltale odor of oil paint).
 Although officially no artists were put to death because of their work, those of Jewish descent who did not escape from Germany in time were sent to concentration camps.
 Others were murdered in the Action T4 (see, for example, Elfriede Lohse-Wächtler).

 After the exhibit, only the most valuable paintings were sorted out to be included in the auction held by Galerie Theodor Fischer (auctioneer) in Luzern, Switzerland, on 30 June 1939 at the Grand Hotel National.
-The sale consisted of artworks seized from German public museums; some pieces from the sale were acquired by museums, others by private collectors such as Maurice Wertheim.
+The sale consisted of artworks seized from German public museums; some pieces from the sale were acquired by museums, others by private collectors such as Maurice Wertheim who acquired the 1888 self-portrait by Vincent van Gogh that was seized from the Neue Staatsgalerie in Munich belonging to today's Bavarian State Painting Collections.
 Nazi officials took many for their private use: for example, Hermann Göring took 14 valuable pieces, including a Van Gogh and a Cézanne.
-In March 1939, the Berlin Fire Brigade burned about 4000 paintings, drawings and prints that had apparently little value on the international market.
+In March 1939, the Berlin Fire Brigade burned about 4,000 paintings, drawings and prints that had apparently little value on the international market.
 This was an act of unprecedented vandalism, although the Nazis were well used to book burnings on a large scale.